(L to R): Trustees Christine Cho, Marc Frankel, Glenda Martinez, Susan Olsen, Lisa Eisenpresser, and Andrew Solmssen

 Lee Rosenbaum joined the Wildwood School Board of Trustees in 2004.
 During his long tenure, he has served as Board Chair (2007-2010), and on nearly every board committee over the past 17 years.
 Prior to his Board service, Lee co-chaired the Annual Giving campaign and was a Wildwood School Annual Fund volunteer.
 Lee has had a varied career in the entertainment business, working in film studio business affairs departments, in private legal practice, and as a co-founder and co-owner of a succession of talent representation companies.
 Lee graduated with distinction from Stanford University and earned a Juris Doctor from Harvard Law School.
 He and his wife, Corinna Cotsen, are parents of three Wildwood School alumni: Chiara '11, Emmett '13, and Anthea '16.

-Andrew Solmssen, currently serving as Board Chair, is the President of California for Wunderman Thompson, WPP’s largest advertising agency.
+Andrew Solmssen is the most recent past chair of the Board of Trustees and was the President of California for Wunderman Thompson, WPP’s largest advertising agency.
 In 1999, he co-founded Schematic, where he grew the company from three people to one of the world’s top digital agencies, winning several Emmys and industry awards.
 Andrew’s community involvement includes serving as an advisor and board member for several companies and he has also served on the Men’s Advisory Council of the Santa Monica Rape Treatment Center.
 He received his bachelor’s degree from Hamilton College.
 Andrew and his wife, Bonnie, have twin sons in Wildwood’s Class of 2024.

 Jim Stephenson is a managing director and portfolio manager at Nuveen Investments.
 He has worked in investment management for 30 years and now manages global and international equity strategies.
 Jim also volunteers and coaches for the Little League District 25 Girls Softball program.
 He grew up outside of Milwaukee, Wisc., and received both bachelor’s and master’s degrees from the University of Wisconsin-Madison.
 Jim and his wife, Diana Kaufman, are the parents of one current Wildwood student and one Wildwood Class of 2020 graduate.